Diligent-Software-LLC/data_error/README.md

 In the case the object is an unacceptable data type instance, raises.
 Takes an unknown typed object. **Public**.

-#### `convert_obj_sym(argument_object)`
+#### `stringify_obj_type(argument_object)`

 **Helper** instance *and* class method.
-Symbolizes an argument object's type.
+Stringifies an object's type.
-Takes an Object instance and returns its symbolized type.
+Takes an Object instance and returns its stringified type.

 #### `choose(explanation)`

 **Helper** instance *and* class method.
-In the case the explanation is not a String, the default message is "The argument was neither a Complex, Float, Integer, Rational, String, Bignum, Fixnum, NilClass, Symbol, or Time object.".
+In the case the explanation is not a String, the default message is "The argument was neither a Numeric , FalseClass, TrueClass, Symbol, String, Time, or NilClass object."

 Development
 -----------